 What is it ?

 Watson Park is a large scouting property managed by Boroondara District.
 It backs onto the Bunyip State Park but there are no fences so the camp is quite literally nestled in amongst the trees of the forrest.
-It is isolated, undeveloped and a natural oasis, quite unlike many other camping properties.
+It is isolated, undeveloped and a natural oasis, quite unlike many other scout camping properties.
 It is one of the few places you can see three of Victoria's natural emblems (Helmeted Honeyeater, Common Heath and Leadbeater Possum) in one place plus lyrebirds, wallabies and wombats roaming around from time to time.

 The main facility is the Phillips lodge, a timber lined four room building and deck area.
-It has a bunk room, a basic kitchen, an internal composting toilet, pressurised tank water, a BBQ, a wood heater and LED lighting.
+It has a bunk room, a basic kitchen, an internal composting toilet, pressurised tank water, a BBQ, a wood heater and solar powered electrics with LED lighting.
 There is a parade ground, an outdoor chapel and fire pit as well as a number of tent camping platforms.
 Tent camping is only allowed in designated safe areas due to the risk of tree or limb fall.

 Being at the end of a one way in, one way out access road, Watson Park is not safe to use in Total Fire Ban and/or high bush fire risk days.